Mattityah/geo/README.md

 ## Origin

-This project is part of **GiocoStudio** — a space dedicated to exploration and the making of things. *Gioco* is Italian for *play*, and that spirit is at the center of everything here: the belief that through play and curiosity, technology becomes a tool for expression rather than a barrier to it.
+This project is part of **GiocoStudio** — a space dedicated to exploration and the making of things. *Gioco* is that spirit is at the center of everything here: the belief that through play and curiosity, technology becomes a tool for expression rather than a barrier to it.

 Gioco-Geometry grew out of that philosophy — the desire to build tools that are genuinely useful, visually interesting, and open to experimentation.